glebgalkin/pokemon-fight/README.md

 ![alt-text](https://github.com/glebgalkin/pokemon-fight/blob/master/media/game.gif)

 ### Bonus
-As seen in the second request, it is possible to change the character after every battle or keep them the same.
-The initial list of pokemons is saved in **MYSQL database**, therefore,
+As seen in the second request, it is possible to change the characters after every battle or keep them the same.
+The initial list of pokemons is saved in **MySQL** database, therefore,as long as the client puts the proper pokemon request the game will be generated.
+In case of improper request body the server returns **4OO Bad Request** response.

+## Testing
+Some test explanation goes here.

+## Conclusion
+Pokemon fight game is a great creative way to demonstrate Spring Boot experience for employees wishing to become a part of Bell Media.
+Along with positive outcome there is always a room for growth and improvements that could be planned developed and implemented in the future.

+## Future Improvements
+### Find a way to reduce the weight time when sending 50 requests.
+Some txt goes here
+### Cleaner code.
+Some explanation here